Amirkabir University of Technology: Research and innovation

-The university is known as a pioneer in research and innovation in Iran.
 AUT is a public university, and the government of Iran partly provides its research funding.
 AUT has cooperation with industrial companies, especially in the oil and gas industries.
 As a result, many research projects in the university are funded by industrial companies.

 The Amirkabir University of Technology was appointed as a Center of Excellence by Iran's Ministry of Science and Technology in the fields of Biomechanics, Power Systems, Radiocommunication systems (RACE) and Thermoelasticity.

 The university houses a supercomputer which has a speed of 34,000 billion operations per second.
 The computer is available for both university affiliated as well as non-affiliated research.

 Amirkabir Journal of Science and Technology is a scientific journal which publishes research achievements of academic and industrial researchers in all engineering and science areas.

 The AUT Journal of Mathematics and Computing (AJMC) is a peer-reviewed journal that publishes original articles, review articles and short communications in all areas of mathematics, statistics and computer sciences.

 Research and Technology Center of AUT is an office which collaborates with industries and universities in order to improve research level in the university.